Richard Pryor: Live on the Sunset Strip (film)

 Richard Pryor: Live on the Sunset Strip is a 1982 American stand-up comedy film directed by Joe Layton.
-The film stars and produced by Richard Pryor, who also wrote the film with Paul Mooney.
-The film is released alongside Pryor's album of the same name in 1982, and was the most financially lucrative of the comedian's concert films.
-The material includes Pryor's frank discussion of his drug addiction and of the night that he caught on fire while freebasing cocaine in 1980.
+It stars and was produced by Richard Pryor, who also wrote the screenplay with Paul Mooney.
+The film was released alongside his album of the same name in 1982, and the most financially lucrative of the comedian's concert films.
+The material includes Pryor's frank discussion of his drug addiction and the night that he caught on fire while freebasing cocaine in 1980.